Napa-based vineyard owner joins efforts to replace Ukraine’s war-shattered windows

 Before leaving the U.S., he packed much-needed medical supplies in a suitcase collected by a friend that contained $10,000 worth of tourniquets, coagulants, and other items to give to Ukraine’s medical personnel.

-Houston had been a University of Cambridge engineering student who interrupted his Ph.D. biotechnology program to develop an innovative way to make temporary replacement windows.
+Houston had been a University of Cambridge engineering student before interrupting his Ph.D. biotechnology program to develop an innovative way to make temporary replacement windows.

-Rorick and Ambrose asked their New York wine merchant, T. Edward Wines, if proceeds from sales of Forlorn Hope wines could be used to support Ukraine refugees rebuilding their homes.
+Rorick and Ambrose asked their New York wine merchant, T. Edward Wines, if proceeds from sales of Forlorn Hope wines could be used to support Ukrainian refugees rebuilding their homes.

 With the help of T. Edward Wines, over $10,000 was raised for Insulate Ukraine.